September 19 | 10:00 am to Noon

 Recent reports that the planet had its hottest four years on record highlight the need for accelerated work to keep global warming below critical tipping points, as well as the need to ensure that our communities are prepared for the changes in climate we are already experiencing.
 Management of working lands can play a vital role both in helping to mitigate the effects of a changing climate as a natural solution, and in adaptation.
 This workshop will showcase practices that foster carbon sequestration, such as restoration of the land, grass-based agriculture, and conservation of forests, and offer practical solutions to using working lands to help prepare our region for a changing climate.

-Speakers: Joshua Faulkner, Farming & Climate Change Program Coordinator, UVM Extension Center for Sustainable Agriculture; David Patrick, Director of Conservation Programs, The Nature Conservancy, NH Chapter; Steven Whitman, Founder and Principal, Resilience Planning & Design.
+Speakers: Joshua Faulkner, Farming & Climate Change Program Coordinator, UVM Extension Center for Sustainable Agriculture; David Patrick, Director of Conservation Programs, The Nature Conservancy, NH Chapter; Steven Whitman, Founder and Principal, Resilience Planning & Design; Karen Fitzgerald, Senior Landscape Architect, Toole Design Group

 September 19 | 2:00pm to 4:00pm

 Farm and forest entrepreneurs are at the heart of the New England landscape and an integral part of what makes our region a quality place to live.
 Agriculture is not only vital to our heritage but an integral driver of our local economy.
-This session will focus on how we can ensure that our state and municipal farm policies and tax systems work for our farmers.
-We will highlight success stories in state level tax reform and policy management to encourage farm profitability and the continuation of the agricultural tradition in New England.
+This session will focus on how we can ensure our farmers have the support they need from state and local farm policies and direct services geared to support farm viability.
+We will highlight success stories in state level tax reform, farmland access, and other policies to encourage farm profitability and the continuation of the agricultural tradition in New England.

 September 20 | 9:00am to 11:00am

-Speakers: Scott Budde, Project Director, Maine Harvest Credit Project; Charlene Andersen, Farm Food Lender, New Hampshire Community Loan Fund
+Speakers: Scott Budde, Project Director, Maine Harvest Credit Project; Charlene Andersen, Farm Food Lender, New Hampshire Community Loan Fund; Rebecca Busansky, Program Manager, PVGrows Investment Fund

 Colonial Theatre | September 20 | 1:00pm to 3:00pm